Great Chicago Fire: Aftermath

 The fire also led to questions about development in the United States.
 Due to Chicago's rapid expansion at that time, the fire led to Americans reflecting on industrialization.
 Based on a religious point of view, some said that Americans should return to a more old-fashioned way of life, and that the fire was caused by people ignoring traditional morality.
 On the other hand, others believed that a lesson to be learned from the fire was that cities needed to improve their building techniques.
 Frederick Law Olmsted observed that poor building practices in Chicago were a problem:

 Chicago had a weakness for "big things", and liked to think that it was outbuilding New York.
 It did a great deal of commercial advertising in its house-tops.
 The faults of construction as well as of art in its great showy buildings must have been numerous.
 Their walls were thin, and were overweighted with gross and coarse misornamentation.

 Olmsted also believed that with brick walls, and disciplined firemen and police, the deaths and damage caused would have been much less.

 Almost immediately, the city began to rewrite its fire standards, spurred by the efforts of leading insurance executives, and fire-prevention reformers such as Arthur C. Ducat.
 Chicago soon developed one of the country's leading fire-fighting forces.

-Business owners, and land speculators such as Gurdon Saltonstall Hubbard, quickly set about rebuilding the city.
+Business owners and land speculators such as Gurdon Saltonstall Hubbard quickly set about rebuilding the city.
 The first load of lumber for rebuilding was delivered the day the last burning building was extinguished.
 By the World's Columbian Exposition 22 years later, Chicago hosted more than 21 million visitors.
 The Palmer House hotel burned to the ground in the fire 13 days after its grand opening.
 Its developer, Potter Palmer, secured a loan and rebuilt the hotel to higher standards, across the street from the original, proclaiming it to be "The World's First Fireproof Building".

 In 1956, the remaining structures on the original O'Leary property at 558 W. DeKoven Street were torn down for construction of the Chicago Fire Academy, a training facility for Chicago firefighters, known as the Quinn Fire Academy or Chicago Fire Department Training Facility.
-A bronze sculpture of stylized flames, entitled Pillar of Fire by sculptor Egon Weiner, was erected on the point of origin in 1961.
+A bronze sculpture of stylized flames, entitled Pillar of Fire by Egon Weiner, was erected on the point of origin in 1961.